 The Ethereal Visions Illuminated Tarot Deck is an elegant, Art Nouveau-inspired deck of 80 cards.
 The uncluttered, dreamy and romantic artwork is enhanced with metallic gold foil details.
 There are two extra cards in the deck, The Well and The Artist.
-Available now from Amazon.com.
+Buy this deck now at Amazon.com.

 The Ethereal Visions illuminated tarot is a cool, calm deck of elegant, largely art nouveau-inspired images.
 The deck is modelled on the Waite-Smith tarot - those familiar with the RWS will recognise many of the scenes, and much of the symbolism.

 The scenes are uncluttered, shorn of the multitude of symbols that crowd the arcana of other decks.
 Each image features a character, sometimes a group of people, and occasionally, mystical objects, contrasted against a relatively spare background.
 The artist, Matt Hughes, maintains the sedate atmosphere throughout the deck via the use of a pastel and eau de nil palette.
 Hughes eschews strong colours such as black and red - even his outlines are done in restrained earthy tones.
 It is the gleaming gold-foil illumination that saves this tarot from becoming pale and washed out.
 Each card features its own unique, sinuous Art Nouveau gold frame, and many feature details picked out in gold foil as well.